 Applying to the Program

 Applications are due on February 1.
 Details are in the department application materials or in the Admission FAQ.
-You can also write or call the Graduate Secretary, Department of Psychology, San Francisco State University, 1600 Holloway Avenue, San Francisco, CA 94132.Phone: 415-338-2167; email: firstname.lastname@example.org.
+You can also write or call the Graduate Services Liaison, Department of Psychology, San Francisco State University, 1600 Holloway Avenue, San Francisco, CA 94132.Phone: 415-338-2713; email: email@example.com.

-Important note: All trainees in our program work at a community-based placement in the first year of the program.
-To be able to work at this placement, trainees must pass a background check (e.g., fingerprinting, review of criminal history).
-If you have concerns about passing this background check, you may want to consult with our clinical director (David Gard, email@example.com).
-An inability to pass the background check may jeopardize a student’s ability to participate in the program’s training sequence.
+Important note: All trainees in our program work at a community-based placement during their time in the program.
+To be able to work at this placement (and most community-based placements), trainees must pass a background check (e.g., fingerprinting, review of criminal history).
+If you have concerns about passing this background check, you may want to consult with our clinical director (David Gard, firstname.lastname@example.org).
+We understand that having a criminal history should not preclude you from working in a clinical placement (or from getting your license), but want to make sure that you are aware of limitations that exist in many placements and also with the Board of Behavioral Sciences.
+Specifically, an inability to pass the background check may jeopardize your ability to participate in the program’s training sequence.